-The deadline for completing QAEC in Kankakee County is July 1, 2024.
+The deadline for completing QAEC in Kankakee County is July 1, 2025.

-YQCA Training 2024
+YQCA Training 2025

-Youth enrolled in the following 4-H animal projects must take the YQCA training: Beef cattle, Dairy cattle, Goats, Sheep and Swine.
+Youth enrolled and showing live animals in the following 4-H animal projects must take the YQCA training: Beef cattle, Dairy cattle, Goats, Sheep and Swine.
 All 4-H exhibitors of these animals will be required to certify in the YQCA program yearly.
-Youth must either attend a face-to-face class or certify on-line via the website https://yqcaprogram.org
+Youth must either attend a face-to-face class or certify on-line via the website https://yqcaprogram.org.